drobotik/eav/docs/eav.md

 The setup section involves configuring the driver and main classes.
 In this example, the CsvDriver setup is used.

-The querying data section involves utilizing an internal query builder within the program.
+The querying data section involves utilizing an internal query builder within the library.
 The idea for the query builder originates from [jquery query builder](https://querybuilder.js.org/).

 The query builder generates a custom query based on the provided configuration.